-It's a night full of treats for both kids and adults in Leawood.
+It's a night full of treats for both kids and adults in Overland Park.
 But a number of factors - including lots of people walking in the dark, the threat of wet and stormy weather, strangers coming to your door - mean that Halloween in Kansas can have some tricks up its sleeve.

 Flury-Hinderks wants your Halloween to be a happy one.
 So whether you're taking your kids out trick-or-treating, hosting a party or just staying home to greet costumed visitors, we can help make your evening safe while you take care of making it spooky.
 Just check out the tips below - and, as always, don't hesitate to call us at 913-345-9900 if you have questions about your costume ... er, coverage.